damianham/builder/README.md

 Edit builder/templates/(ng|rails|restangular)/*.erb.
 These templates are used to generate the artifacts.
 Note that if you are using the AngularRails builder then the templates that are used are in the folder **templates/ng**.
-If you use the RestAngular builder instead then the templates used are in the folder **templates/restangular**.
+If you use a RestAngular based builder then some templates are in the folder **templates/restangular**.

 Some form fields need special rendering.
 For example a date field could be rendered with a date picker rather than as a text field.